bugzilla/bugzilla.github.io/contributing/funding.md

 <p>Funded by recurring donations.</p>

 <div class="fundprogress">
-<span class="fundprogressbar_current">$77</span>
+<span class="fundprogressbar_current">$55</span>
 <progress class="fundprogressbar" max="55" value="55"></progress>
 <span class="fundprogressbar_total">$55</span>
 </div>

 <p><b>Recurring donations which exceed the above goal will be credited towards the
-one-time expenses payoff fund each month until it is paid off</b>, then will be contributed to the permanent developer fund below. <strike>If monthly expenses come due and not enough is in the Ongoing Necessary Expenses fund, the balance will be deducted from the One Time Expenses fund.</strike></p>
+permanent developer fund below, the balance at the end of each month being paid to the one-time payoff fund until it is paid off.</b> <strike>If monthly expenses come due and not enough is in the Ongoing Necessary Expenses fund, the balance will be deducted from the One Time Expenses fund.</strike></p>